 12. Put your bag, purse or backpack in front of you.
 In busy areas it’s common for snatching of bags, purses or backpacks.

 13. Late at night call for a taxi.
 During the day, hailing a taxi on the street will usually be fine.
-But at night calling for a taxi or using an app like Cabify or Uber is safer and will ensure you are getting a legitimate driver.
+But at night calling for a taxi or using an app like Cabify is safer and will ensure you are getting a legitimate driver.

 14. Don’t walk alone at night.
 It’s safer in groups.
 And if walking alone, stick to well-lit streets where there are plenty of people.